 31. a) In halter classes horses may be fully or partly body-clipped, subject to eyelashes being left uncut, hair inside the ears left unshaved and tactile hair left intact around the nose, muzzle and the eyes.
 Horses not fulfilling these criteria will not be allowed to participate.
 “Balding” is not encouraged.

-b) No equipment intended to alter the natural appearance of the horse is permitted in the stables, including necksweats, neck collars, tailracks, hobbles or weights.
-Anyone using such equipment on the showground may be suspended by the DC for the period of the show.
+b) No equipment intended to alter the natural appearance of the horse is permitted in the stables, including but not limited to necksweats, neck collars, tailracks, hobbles or weights.
+Anyone using such equipment on the showground will be sanctioned according to Rules for Disciplinary Committees article 16.

-33. Excessive whipping or shanking, excessive stimulation by noise, excessive circling of the horse, intimidation, use of electric shock devices or infliction of pain by any means are forbidden in all parts of the showground or stable areas, at all times.
+33. Excessive whipping, excessive stimulation by noise, excessive circling of the horse, intimidation, use of electric shock devices or infliction of pain by any means are forbidden in all parts of the showground or stable areas, at all times.

 34. The above actions will be sanctioned

 35. Verbal warnings: DC members, ringmasters, stewards or show officials may issue verbal warnings.
 These are not recorded in the DC report.

 36. Yellow and red cards may be issued by DCs and Ringmaster in the collecting ring and the main ring.
 They are issued to a handler and are a visible and public indication of an offence having been committed.
 The date and offence will be recorded in the DC report and must be made public by announcement at the show and/or on the ECAHO website and/or other usual means of communication of ECAHO.

 37. A yellow Card may be issued if there is a further offence after a warning or it may be issued without such warning.